Turbulence Excitation in Counter-Streaming Paraxial Superfluids of Light: Introduction

-Yet in the context of nonlinear optics, a rather different approach to quantum fluids of light arises in bulk nonlinear media under paraxial optical propagation.
-In these geometries, the two-dimensional transverse dynamics of light obeys a nonlinear Schr\"{o}dinger (NLS) equation similar to the Gross-Pitaevskii equation for the macroscopic wavefunction of a weakly interacting Bose gas \cite{Dalfovo1999}, where the time evolution is mapped onto the longitudinal propagation, corresponding to a conservative (Hamiltonian) dynamics in these transformed coordinate system.
-Many interesting effects have been observed under such paraxial geometries, namely the formation of non-dissipative shock-waves \cite{Wan2007, Shu2007} and vortices \cite{Swartzlander1992}, Rayleigh-Taylor instabilities \cite{Shu2012}, superfluid flow \cite{Leboeuf2010, Larre2015_1, Vocke2015} and kinetic Bose-Einstein condensation \cite{Sun2012}.
+Yet in the context of nonlinear optics, a rather different approach to superfluidity arises in bulk nonlinear media under paraxial optical propagation~\cite{Chiao1999, Larre2015_1, Vocke2015}.
+The (two-dimensional) transverse dynamics of light is described by a nonlinear Schr\"{o}dinger (NLS) equation similar to the Gross-Pitaevskii equation for the macroscopic wavefunction of a weakly interacting Bose gas~\cite{Dalfovo1999}.
+Here, however, the time evolution is formally mapped onto the longitudinal propagation direction, corresponding to a conservative (Hamiltonian) dynamics in this transformed coordinate system.
+Besides the cancellation of the drag force onto an obstacle~\cite{Michel2018}, the hallmark of superfluid behavior, effects such as the formation of vortices~\cite{Swartzlander1992}, Rayleigh-Taylor instabilities~\cite{Shu2012} and kinetic Bose-Einstein condensation~\cite{Sun2012} have been observed under this paraxial geometry.

-Here, we describe the onset of a two-stream instability, analogous to similar kinetic processes in plasma physics, when two counter-flowing fluids interact via the optical nonlinearity, under the paraxial geometry setting - see Fig. (\ref{fig:scheme}).
+In this work, we describe the onset of a two-stream instability when two counter-flowing paraxial fluids interact via the optical nonlinearity.
 We begin by introducing the hydrodynamic model of the two-dimensional optical fluid and analyze its dispersion and stability.
-Under specific conditions, an instability can be triggered, rooted in the resonant energy transfer from the drift velocity to the elementary (Bogoliubov) excitations of the photon gas.
-The unstable regime is described in detail and its experimental realization is discussed.
+Under specific conditions, an instability can be triggered, rooted in the resonant energy transfer from the streaming flow to the elementary (Bogoliubov) excitations.
+The onset of the unstable regime is described and numerical simulations of the nonlinear Schr\"{o}dinger equation allow us to characterize its nonlinear stages.
+We show that quantum turbulence can be excited as a result of the counter-streaming flow.